Polydile/dile-components/docs/crud/crud-insert.md

 }
 ```

+You will find a complete demo in the examples section.

 ## Examples

 ### From component

-To implement the insertion component, we will need a component that acts as a form.
+To implement the insertion component, you will need a component that acts as a form.
 This component should be developed as outlined in the `dile-ajax-form` documentation.

 {% include "componentes-crud/country-form.md" %}